 From a practical standpoint, no other ministry or parachurch organization offers greater impact potential than the local church—the local church stands alone as the most effective ministry investment available on Earth.

 To be sure, there are many admirable and worthy causes outside the local church.

-Various charities and organizations are able to effectively focus on one of any number of worthwhile causes: spreading the Gospel, supporting widows and orphans, feeding the hungry.
-Clamoring for financial support, they can offer the chance to further their cause, but not always the opportunity to go beyond a financial investment.
+Various charities and organizations are able to effectively focus on one of any number of worthwhile causes: spreading the gospel, supporting widows and orphans, feeding the hungry.
+While they can offer the chance to further their cause, there is not always an opportunity to go beyond a financial investment.
 They provide opportunity for your support financially, but not always a way to invest personally through service and personal involvement.

-Giving to the local church is not just one good option among many — it is far and away the most effectual for the cause of Christ in the world.
+Giving to the local church is not just one good option among many—it is far and away the most effective avenue for the cause of Christ in the world.